Bluntman8338/50gp/README.md

-# 50gp
+# Project 50gp.
-A server set up using Blargbot for 50gp is 50gp.

 <details>
   <summary>Cmd Categories</summary>
   <p align="center">
 - Admin
+- Book of Echos
 - Dink
 - Help
+- Slayer Diaries
+- Suggestions
 - Time
 - User
 - Welcome & Leave
 </p>
 </details>
+There is a Wiki to give explanation for each command.